PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 An overview of the techniques to overcome each level of over the wire's bandit.

+Working through these exercises gives us knowledge of linux, bash, file system, networking and more.

-## Bandit0 - SSH to remote machine
+## 0 - SSH to remote machine

 How to SSH into a remote machine.
 Use SSH cli command with username, host and port.